- Welcome to Financial Aid

 How do I apply?

-Dream Application - Deadline for priority consideration for 2013 -2014 funding: March 2, 2013.
-Because the March 2nd deadline is on a Saturday, applications received through March 4, 2013 will be considered priority.
+Dream Application - Deadline for priority consideration for 2014-15 Award Year funding: March 2, 2014.
+Because the March 2nd deadline is on a Sunday, applications received through March 3, 2014 will be considered priority.

 To apply for the programs available under AB 131 you will use the California Dream Application.
 The Dream Application will collect basic personal and income information to determine student eligibility for funding under AB 131.
 Students will need to complete the Dream Application every year to determine eligibility for state and institutional aid.
 Students should complete and submit CSUSM AB 540 Affidavit (California Non-Resident Tuition Exemption Request form) in order to begin a review of your eligibility.